The shops dealing with the long shadow of Covid

 For so many Scots, lockdown was a tough and lonely experience.
 And when it eased, many wanted to get back in town, to meet and break bread with friends.

-Dunkeld is popular with the tourists, but homeworking locals are now a mainstay for many local retailers.
+Dunkeld is popular with the tourists, but home-working locals are now a mainstay for many local retailers.

 "We held a wine and cheese tasting last night," says Morgwn.
 "Almost 100% of the people who came were locals.
 It's totally reinforced that we were right to open here."